 Let's Create: Continuing with commissions that support the local community Let's Create launched Big Ideas and Small Ideas in August 2017.
 The two schemes encourage local groups, artists and organisations to apply for support for projects that engage the people of East Durham in the arts.
 For more information visit the East Durham Creates website

 Go and Sees: These trips will now act as research trips and generally further afield.
-So far we've taken a group of locals to the Edinburgh Fringe Festival and future trips will include Hull City of Culture and inspirational local projects.
+So far we've taken a group of locals to the Edinburgh Fringe Festival, Hull City of Culture, the Ouseburn Valley and the Mining Art Gallery in Bishop Auckland.
+We have lots more exciting trips planned over the next year, so watch this space!

 The Community Panel: The Panel will continue to advise on various aspects of East Durham Creates and transition into the Creative Community Learning Network.
 Are you interested in becoming a Panel member or getting more involved in the project?
 Why not contact Jess on 0191 5693511 or firstname.lastname@example.org